 Definition of Available Cash.
-Available Cash, for any quarter, consists of all cash on hand at the end of that quarter:
+Available cash, for any quarter, consists of all cash on hand at the end of that quarter:

-- less the amount of cash reserves established by our general partner to: - provide for the proper conduct of our business (including future capital expenditures and credit needs); - · comply with applicable law, any of our debt instruments or other agreements to which we or any of our subsidiaries are a party; or - provide funds for distributions to our unitholders and to our general partner for any one or more of the next four quarters; - plus, if our general partner so determines, all or a portion of cash on hand on the date of determination of Available Cash for such quarter.
+- less the amount of cash reserves established by our general partner to: - provide for the proper conduct of our business (including future capital expenditures and credit needs); - · comply with applicable law, any of our debt instruments or other agreements to which we or any of our subsidiaries are a party; or - provide funds for distributions to our unitholders and to our general partner for any one or more of the next four quarters; - plus, if our general partner so determines, all or a portion of cash on hand on the date of determination of available cash for such quarter.

 Minimum Quarterly Distribution.
 The minimum quarterly distribution, as defined in our partnership agreement, is \$0.35 per unit per quarter, or \$1.40 per unit on an annualized basis.
-Our most recent quarterly distribution was \$0.625 per unit per quarter, or \$2.50 per unit on an annualized basis.
+Our most recent quarterly distribution was \$0.66 per unit per quarter, or \$2.64 per unit on an annualized basis.
 There is no guarantee that we will maintain our current level of distribution or pay the minimum quarterly distribution on the units in any quarter.
 Even if our cash distribution policy is not modified or revoked, the amount of distributions paid under our policy and the decision to make any distribution is determined by our general partner, taking into consideration the terms of our partnership agreement.

 General Partner Interest and Incentive Distribution Rights.
-As of March 31, 2011, the general partner was entitled to a percentage of all quarterly distributions equal to its general partner interest of approximately 0.8% and limited partner interest of 0.6%.
-The general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner interest.
-The general partner's interest may be reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us to maintain its current general partner interest.
-As a result of our issuance of common units, or units convertible into common units, since our initial public offering that have diluted the general partner's interest in us, the general partner's general partnership interest in us is currently approximately 0.8%.
+As of July 10, 2012, the general partner was entitled to a percentage of all quarterly distributions equal to its general partner interest of approximately 0.6% and limited partner interest of 1.0%.
+The general partner has the right, but not the obligation, to contribute a proportionate amount of capital to us to maintain its current general partner or limited partner interest.
+The general partner's interest may be reduced if we issue additional units in the future and our general partner does not contribute a proportionate amount of capital to us to maintain its current general partner or limited partner interest.